lauraset/BuildingHeightModel/README.md

 ## Preprocess ZY-3 images
 - References can be seen in https://www.cnblogs.com/enviidl/p/16541009.html
-- One-by-one steps: ortho-rectification, image-to-image registration, pan-sharpening, and radiometric correction (i.e., quick atmospheric correction (QUAC)).
+- One-by-one steps: ortho-rectification, image-to-image registration, pan-sharpening, radiometric correction (i.e., quick atmospheric correction (QUAC)), and image cropping.
 - Software: ENVI 5.3
-- The resolution of all images during each step is set to 2.5 m.
+- The resolution of all images at each step is set to 2.5 m.
 - The detailed procedures are shown below:
 #### 1. ortho-rectification
 Apply the ENVI tool called `RPC orthorectification workflow` to all ZY-3 images including multi-spectral and nadir, backward, and forward images.